darwinbecker/wordle/README.md

 [Original Wordle - The New York Times](https://www.nytimes.com/games/wordle/index.html)

 ### Gameplay
 The player has six attempts to guess a five-letter word, with feedback given for each guess in the form of colored tiles indicating when letters match or occupy the correct position.
-The player wins, if he/she guesses all five letters correctly.
-If the player does not guess all five letters within the six tries, he/she loses the game and has no more options to guess the word.
-In this case the word be revealed, but the player does not get any points.
+The player wins, if all five letters were guessed correctly.
+If the player does not guess all five letters correctly within the six tries, the game will be lost.
+In this case the searched word will be revealed and the player does not get any points.

 ### How to play
 To play the game simply type on your `keyboard` or use the keyboard displayed in the browser to enter a letter.